-Requested Action:
+Requested Action

-The Long Island Power Authority (the "Authority") staff proposes to revise the Tariff for Electric Service (the "Tariff") to modify the compensation under the Authority's Value of Distributed Resources ("VDER") tariff in accordance with the New York Public Service Commission (the "Commission")'s Order Regarding Value Stack Compensation (the "Value Stack Compensation Order") issued and effective on April 18, 2019.
+The Trustees of the Long Island Power Authority (the "Authority") are requested to approve changes to the Authority's Tariff for Electric Service (the "Tariff"), effective August 1, 2019, to modify the Authority's Value of Distributed Resources ("VDER") tariff in accordance with the New York Public Service Commission (the "Commission")'s Order Regarding Value Stack Compensation (the "Value Stack Compensation Order") issued and effective on April 18, 2019.
 The requested updates include changes to the Demand Reduction Value ("DRV"), Locational System Relief Value ("LSRV"), and Capacity Value calculation and compensation, and increasing the eligibility of Phase One Net Metering to additional qualifying projects.
-Additionally, the Authority staff proposes to update the Tariff to also include additional eligible technologies subject to the Value Stack crediting under the VDER tariff in order to further align the Tariff with the September 12, 2018 Commission Order, In the Matter of the Value of Distributed Energy Resources, Order on Value Stack Eligibility Expansion Order") and the December 13, 2018 Commission Order, In the Matter of the Value of Distributed Energy Resources, Order Implementing Hybrid Energy Storage System Relief (the Hybrid Energy Storage System Order").
+Additionally, the Authority staff proposes to update the Tariff to expand eligibility for Value Stack crediting under the VDER tariff to additional technologies in order to further align the Tariff with the September 12, 2018 Commission Order, In the Matter of the Value of Distributed Energy Resources, Order on Value Stack Eligibility Expansion and other Matters (the "Value Stack Eligibility Expansion Order") and the December 13, 2018 Commission Order, In the Matter of the Value of Distributed Energy Resources, Order Implementing Hybrid Energy Storage System Relief (the "Hybrid Energy Storage System Order").

-Background:
+Background

-On March 9, 2017, the Commission issued its Order on Net Energy Metering Transition, Phase One of Value of Distributed Energy Resources, and Related Matters (the "VDER Phase One Order")4, which established the first phase of a plan to establish a new system for compensation of distributed energy resources based on the component values those resources provide to the electric grid (the "Value Stack").
+On March 9, 2017, the Commission issued its Order on Net Energy Metering Transition, Phase One of Value of Distributed Energy Resources, and Related Matters (the "VDER Phase One Order"), which established the first phase of a plan to establish a new system for compensation of distributed energy resources based on the component values those resources provide to the electric grid (the "Value Stack").
 The Value Stack consists of four compensation components: (1) The Energy Component compensates customers for the amount of energy that is injected onto the grid at the NYISO day-ahead hourly wholesale energy price; (2) The Capacity Component compensates customers for the amount of power a system injects during the highest system peaks; (3) The Environmental Component compensates customers who choose to sell the project's eligible RECs to the Authority.
-Finally, the (4) Demand Reduction Value Component compensates customers for injections that reduce the distribution grid's peak demand.
-In addition to the DRV, some projects are eligible for additional compensation, known as the Locational System Relief Value, for those projects in a designated location-specific congestion relief area of the distribution network.
-On December 19, 2017, the Authority adopted Tariff changes implementing the VDER Phase One Order.
+Finally, the (4) Demand Reduction Value Component